raspberrypilearning/safeguarding-module/en/quiz2/question_2.md

 legend: Question 2 of 3
 ---

-Is it OK to use webcams during the online session?
+Is it OK to use webcams during an online session?

 --- choices ---